kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 Currently, it is only tested on **amd64** architecture and some code may need to be modified to run on other architectures (should not be a problem).

+#### Manifests for scheduler configuration

+The scheduler requires a configuration manifest to enable and configure the plugin (see also [Scheduler Configuration on Kubernetes webpage](https://kubernetes.io/docs/reference/scheduling/config/))

+We have provided two scheduler configuration manifests under `bootstrap/content/manifests/`:

+- `plugin-kube-scheduler-config.yaml`: Configuration for using the MyCrossNodePreemption plugin to configure the scheduler with optimization approach.
+- `deterministic-kube-scheduler-config.yaml`: Configuration for using the MyScoreBreaker plugin to configure the scheduler with the *deterministic* approach.

+##### MyCrossNodePreemption scheduler configuration

+The manifest `bootstrap/content/manifests/plugin-kube-scheduler-config.yaml` configures the scheduler to use the MyCrossNodePreemption plugin with the following settings:

+- enables the plugin in multiple extension points: PreEnqueue, PreFilter, PostFilter, Reserve, PostBind
+- disables the default preemption plugin to avoid conflicts with our plugin.

+##### MyScoreBreaker (deterministic) scheduler config

+The manifest `bootstrap/content/manifests/deterministic-kube-scheduler-config.yaml` configures the scheduler to use the MyScoreBreaker plugin with the following settings:

+- enables the plugin in the Score extension point to break scoring ties by name.
+- disables the default preemption plugin to avoid any preemptions.
+- sets parallelism to 1 to make scheduling deterministic.

 ### Build as a binary (recommended)

 To build the binary, run the following command in the root of this repo: